 Shed hunting is a fun pastime that we can actually use to scout bucks and spend time with loved ones outdoors.
 It takes time and can be tough at times but it is super exciting when you find a shed, and even more so when you find a matching set.

 If it has been said once it has been said a thousand times, but “miles make piles” when shed hunting.
 To find a lot of sheds, you just have to put in the work.
 Although there are a few things that you can do to improve your efficiency and make sure you are not missing sheds along the way.
-Here are five tips that you can use this year to find more sheds.
+Here are four tips that you can use this year to find more sheds.

 1 | Shed Hunt during the Right Time